hundredplans/obsidian/computers/bash/profiling/profiling.md

 Tracing Profiler - Execute with your code and take a note (add a lot of overhead) Sampling Profiler - Execute your program, every so often (100miliseconds) stops your program and gives you statistics (looks at the stack trace)

-Line Profiler - Presents profiling results in a more readable way, e.g. [[kernprof]] for python Memory Profilers - Profile how much memory is allocated
+Line Profiler - Presents profiling results in a more readable way, e.g. [[kernprof]] for python -> Shows how much each time each line of code took
+Memory Profilers - Profile how much memory is allocated